Nuaym.leadr

 The full eight.

 Three ship in week one.
-The remaining five build out across ninety days, sequenced against where the friction map says the next fire is burning.
-Each one maps to an ownership area in the role spec.
+The other five build out across ninety days.
+Sequence depends on where the friction map says the next fire is.
+Each one maps to an ownership area in your role spec.

 01